Membership of the Royal College of Surgeons Exam Part A and Part B

-The MRCS exam is a key postgraduate diploma required for surgical training progression, offered across the UK, Ireland and internationally.
+The MRCS exam is a critical milestone for surgical trainees worldwide, delivered by RCSEd across the UK and internationally.

 The Royal College of Surgeons of Edinburgh offers the examination at a variety of locations throughout the UK and internationally.
 The MRCS examination is made up of two parts: A and B.